With Sharon Peterson

 Canning cherries gives you convenient jars of cherries to have on hand for making cherry pie, pouring over ice cream, or using in a cherry cobbler.
-(See my Cherry Rhubarb Crisp recipe at the bottom of this page.)
+(See my Cherry Rhubarb Crisp recipe further down the page.)

 Cherries are an acid food and can be safely water bath canned.